|On this page…|

 This section presents four type of investment performance metrics:

 The first type of metrics are absolute investment performance metrics that are called "classic" metrics since they are based on the CAPM.
 They include the Sharpe ratio, the information ratio, and tracking error.
-To compute the Sharpe ratio from data, use the function sharpe to calculate the ratio for one or more asset return series.
-To compute the information ratio and associated tracking error, use the function inforatio to calculate these quantities for one or more asset return series.
+To compute the Sharpe ratio from data, use sharpe to calculate the ratio for one or more asset return series.
+To compute the information ratio and associated tracking error, use inforatio to calculate these quantities for one or more asset return series.

 The second type of metrics are relative investment performance metrics to compute risk-adjusted returns.
 These metrics are also based on the CAPM and include Beta, Jensen's Alpha, the Security Market Line (SML), Modigliani and Modigliani Risk-Adjusted Return, and the Graham-Harvey measures.
 To calculate risk-adjusted alpha and return, use portalpha.

 The third type of metrics are alternative investment performance metrics based on lower partial moments.
-To calculate lower partial moments, use the functions lpm for sample lower partial moments and elpm for expected lower partial moments.
+To calculate lower partial moments, use lpm for sample lower partial moments and elpm for expected lower partial moments.

 To illustrate the functions for investment performance metrics, you will work with three financial time series objects using performance data for: